parrt/cs652/projects/Java-REPL.md

 [How to compile java using javax](https://www.google.com/search?btnG=1&pws=0&q=how+to+compile+java+using+javax&gws_rd=ssl) [Compile a Java file with JavaCompiler](http://www.java2s.com/Code/Java/JDK-6/CompileaJavafilewithJavaCompiler.htm)

-For example, I use this to get a an in-memory Java compiler:
+For example, I use this to get an in-memory Java compiler:

 ```java
 JavaCompiler compiler = ToolProvider.getSystemJavaCompiler();